By Fabien Gaussorgues, Sofeast COO

 There is a special case.
 Let’s say the buyer selects an existing product (already made in the past by the factory) and requests only minor modifications (for example, a different color and a change in one of the minor components).
 Is it OEM or ODM?

-The rule of thumb is, it is ODM if the factory can use its own tooling; otherwise, it is OEM.
+The rule of thumb is, that it is ODM if the factory can use its own tooling; otherwise, it is OEM.

-This illustration suggests there are no clear-cut delineations.
-However, there are enough similarities to reach a few conclusions.
+There are enough similarities to reach a few conclusions.

 Working with an ODM supplier

-Selecting an ODM manufacturer is rather straight forward.
+Selecting an ODM manufacturer is rather straightforward.
 You simply need to look for suppliers that have already made products that you can buy and sell on your market.

 In most cases, the buyer will request changes.
 There is often a MOQ (Minimum Order Quantity) constraint based on the cost of processing those changes, and that MOQ can generally be negotiated.